 Margarine's contents are restricted by law.
 It must contain at least 80% oil, 15,000 IUs2 of Vitamin A, and a liquid solution based on milk products and water.
 Salt and vitamins can be added, as well as flavour enhancers, texture smoothers, and preservatives.
 The currently popular 'spreads' are less than 80% oil.
 They're lower in calories and fat, but because of their added water content, are difficult to cook with.

-Since 1979, almost all American margarines have been made with vegetable oil, which is high in Vitamin E, but a few are made with beef fat.
-In Europe, three of the six most common blends of fats include whale oil or animal fat.
+Today almost all margarines have been made with vegetable oil, which is high in Vitamin E, but a few American margarines are made with beef fat.

 Should We Eat margarine?